100-danong/html-test/README.md

 You can use '--warning-mode all' to show the individual deprecation warnings and determine if they come from your own scripts or plugins.

 See https://docs.gradle.org/7.4.1/userguide/command_line_interface.html#sec:command_line_warnings
-5 actionable tasks: 4 executed, 1 up-to-date
+5 actionable tasks: 5 executed

 FAILURE: Build failed with an exception.